 He was older than me and wouldn't have anything to do with the 'baby' who would follow him around asking to see his drawings.

+My persistence paid off one day though, or it could have been that none of his friends were around and he was just bored.
+Whatever the reason, I now had my first older friend (I thought I was so grown-up and cool) and despite our age difference we got along just fine.
 When the sun would get too strong, we would go and sit under one of the pomegranate trees and eat till we were full and were left with red mouths and red fingertips.
 We would lay under those trees looking at his drawings, he explaining what they were.
 Everyday was filled with ridiculously exaggerated stories of different kinds of monsters and people.
 I looked forward to those days spent with him.
 At the end of that summer we said our good-byes.
 I went back home to Dallas and he went back home to San Antonio.

 I spent a couple of more summers with him before puberty hit and he couldn't be bothered with wasting time at his grandmother's house, much less a kid like me, but I'll always remember him as the boy I shared pomegranates with.